icecave/isolator/README.md

 shared instance is made accessible using the Isolator::get() method.
 If a non-NULL value is passed to Isolator::get() it is returned unchanged, allowing you to replace the Isolator when necessary.

-Now that an Isolator instance is available, MyDocument::getContents() is updated to use the isolator rather than calling the global function directly.
+MyDocument::getContents() is also updated to use the isolator instance rather than calling the global function directly.
 The behavior of MyDocument remains unchanged but testing the class is easy, as will be shown in the example test suite below.

 *Note: The test below is written for the [PHPUnit](http://www.phpunit.de) testing framework, using [Phake](https://github.com/mlively/Phake) for mocking.
 Phake provides more flexible alternative to PHPUnit's built-in mock objects.*